keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 * Currently, a Dev can specify a remediation action for his/her service by adding a *remediation action* configuration to Keptn using the `keptn add-resource` command.
 In most cases, a remediation action is part of a new version of an artifact and available when the new version is built. -> Consequently, an action should be shipped along with the new artifact.

-* The current spec does not allow specifying an action-provider.
-An action-provider is the service that is responsible for executing the action. -> Consequently, the spec change has to provide the option to clarify which service can execute the action.
+* The current spec does not allow specifying an *action-provider*.
+An action-provider is a service that is responsible for executing the action. -> Consequently, the spec change has to provide the option to clarify which service can execute the action.

 * Remediation actions are currently implemented in the remediation-service and a Dev can only select one of the implemented actions.
 This also goes along with the problem that it is not possible to use a custom action-provider.